Pierre1231/Pierre1231/README.md

 - 👋 Hi, I’m @Pierre1231
 - 👀 I’m interested in badminton, film, Genshin Impact etc
 - 🌱 I’m currently learning automatic control
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a Ph.D position
-- 📫 How to reach me ...
+- 📫 How to reach me: pierrehuang1998@gmail.com

 <!---
 Pierre1231/Pierre1231 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.